borismichel/firewords/README.md

 If you want to just plug and play you will find everything in the *www/* folder.

-If you want to demo this open `https://firewords.herokuapp.com` in your browser.
-You can pass a parameter using URL queries to print your own words (e.g. `https://firewords.herokuapp.com?My%20Great%20Word` don't worry about URL encoding).

 A few things to note:

 variable ´boomName´ contains the word that is "printed" (default "P5.js").